-China paradigm is a podcast is sponsored by daxue consulting where we interview successful entrepreneurs about their businesses in China.
+China paradigm is a China business podcast sponsored by Daxue Consulting where we interview successful entrepreneurs about their businesses in China.
 You can access all available episodes from the China paradigm Youtube page.

 Matthieu David: Hi everyone.
-I’m interviewing today Thomas Graziani, founder of WalkTheChat, and I am happy to interview you.
+I’m interviewing today Thomas Graziani, founder of WalkTheChat, and I am happy to interview you, in this first episode of Daxue Consulting Chinese business podcast.
 I’ve known Thomas for some time.
-He has been a longtime friend of mine, he had met with me for the first time five years ago in Beijing he was still working at a very large company, was not large yet.
+He has been a long time friend of mine; we met for the first time five years ago in Beijing.
+He was still working at a very large company, was not large yet.
 He was at the very beginning of WalkTheChat.
-I followed his entrepreneurial story and one of the things I’m very interested in knowing more is how he switched from an agency to a SAAS (software as a service) system to a SAAS business.
+I followed his entrepreneurial story and one of the things I’m very interested in knowing more is how he switched from an agency to a SAAS (software as a service) system, to a SAAS model in China.
 Which is what he had been doing although I think the last two years.
-And more about how he came up with this idea you know walk the chat which I see which is the first ideas he had, the first business he started and I’d like to close this.
+And more about how he came up with this idea Walk The Chat which I think is the first idea he had, the first business he started, and I’d like to close this.
 Welcome, Thomas thanks for being with us.

 Thomas Graziani: Hi Matthieu.
 Nice to be here.

 Thomas Graziani: Pretty good, Very transparent.
 I like it.